barad1tos/Python-Scripts/Genres Autoupdater v2.0/readme.md

 # FAQ

-Q1: Can I customize the frequency of genre updates?
+Q1: Can I adjust the frequency of genre updates?

-A: Yes.
-You can adjust the StartInterval value in the com.barad1tos.MusicGenreUpdater.plist file to set how often the script runs (in seconds).
-Additionally, the incremental_interval_minutes parameter in config.yaml controls the interval for incremental updates.
+A: Yes, you can.
+You can adjust the StartInterval value in the com.barad1tos.MusicGenreUpdater.plist file to control how often the script runs (in seconds).
+In addition, the incremental_interval_minutes parameter in config.yaml controls the interval for incremental updates.

 Q2: How do I add exceptions for specific artists or albums?

-A: Modify the exceptions.track_cleaning section in config.yaml to include the artist and album combinations you want to exclude from cleaning.
+A: Modify the exceptions.The track_cleaning section in config.yaml should include the artist and album combinations you want to exclude from cleaning.
 For example:

-exceptions:
+Exceptions:
   track_cleaning:
     - artist: "Artist Name"
-      album: "Album Name"
+      album: "Album Name

-Q3: What happens if the script fails to update a genre after multiple retries?
+Q3: What happens if the script fails to update a genre after several attempts?

 A: The script will log an error message indicating the failure.
-It will attempt to retry updating the genre based on the max_retries and retry_delay_seconds settings in config.yaml.
-If all retries fail, the track’s genre will remain unchanged.
+It will attempt to update the genre again based on the max_retries and retry_delay_seconds settings in the config.yaml.
+If all retries fail, the track's genre will remain unchanged.

 Q4: Is there a way to back up my music library before running the updater?

-A: Yes.
-The backup_dir parameter in config.yaml specifies the directory where backups will be stored.
-Ensure this directory exists and has sufficient storage space.
+A: Yes and no. Apple Music syncs your changes almost instantly, so there's no way to prevent it.
+Even if you back up your library file and replace it with the current one after making unnecessary changes, Apple Music will still pull the changes from the cloud.
+It can still be useful if you are careful that the script does not corrupt your library.

-Q5: How can I view the changes made by the script?
+Q5: How can I see the changes made by the script?

-A: The script generates a changes_report.csv file as specified in config.yaml.
-This file contains details of all the changes made during the update process, including the artist, album, track name, old genre, new genre, and new track name.
+A: The script creates a changes_report.csv file as specified in config.yaml.
+This file contains details of all changes made during the update process, including artist, album, track name, old genre, new genre, and new track name.

-Q6: Can I run multiple instances of the script simultaneously?
+Q6: Can I run multiple instances of the script at the same time?

-A: It is not recommended to run multiple instances of the script simultaneously as it may lead to race conditions or conflicting updates.
-Ensure that only one instance runs at a time, especially when using scheduled tasks like launchctl.
+A: It is not recommended to run multiple instances of the script at the same time, as this can lead to race conditions or conflicting updates.
+Make sure that only one instance is running at a time, especially when using scheduled tasks such as launchctl.

 Q7: How do I update the script to the latest version?